 One of the most widely used definition in modern era states, “Feminism is a fight against sexism, oppression & sexual exploitation.”
 By adding the word sexism, it takes it to the heart of the matter, calls attention to diversity of sexism and does not privilege women over men.
-Definitions vary with people but “women empowerment” is one common sentiment found in all forms of feminism.
+Definitions vary with people but “women empowerment” is the core sentiment that strings together the different faces of feminism.

 THE MALE PRIVILEGE MYTH

 Feminism describes a culture, in which women are treated differently than men, and in this difference of treatment, women are oppressed and men are privileged.
 The patriarchal culture that’s perceived to oppress women and privilege men lays the foundation of core feminist ideologies (except libertarian & inter-sectional variations).
 However in reality, neither sex had power in the past; what they had was roles – role of woman in raising children & role of men in earning for the family.
 Men didn’t have the power/choice to do what women did & women didn’t have the power/choice to do what men did.
 Gender roles put men at disadvantage just as much as it did to women, simply because gender roles weren’t a choice but a social compulsion.